 It is believed for centuries and in many cultures that Clary Sage can remove negative energies in a space.
 Using Clary Sage during meditation can clear the room of any negativeness that can influence and distract your mind from focusing.
 Clary Sage is also an antidepressant so it can help lift your mood so that you have a positive meditative experience.

 Orange essential oil is also known as happy oil!
 This is because of its well-known ability to uplift mood and be tranquilizing.
 A mind clear from stress and negative emotions can certainly improve your concentration and focus.

 The woody-balsamic scent of Cedarwood essential oil helps focus the mind and relieve anxiety, tension, and stress with its sedative and calming properties.
 It is uplifting, strengthening, comforting, and grounding, and it can help to create balance.
 A research also confirms that Cedarwood can help to improve focus and improve brain activity.

 Lemon essential oil is another effective natural energizer to help you stay active during yoga or meditation.
 Lemon essential oil also works to improve mood and can help to relieve stress and relaxing.
 This can lead to an increase in focus and concentration when meditating.

-With the right aroma, meditation, yoga and the clarity of the mind can be done as easy as one-two-three!
-If you are new to essential oil and would like to try them out for your next yoga or meditation session, do give the our take on the best essential oils for yoga and meditation a try!
+With the right aroma, meditation, yoga and the clarity of the mind can be done as easily as one-two-three!
+If you are new to essential oil and would like to try them out for your next yoga or meditation session, do give our take on the best essential oils for yoga and meditation a try!

 You can diffuse these essential oils with the traditional ceramic candle burner or use an electric essential oil diffuser.
-Trust us that it will turn the whole ambiance to a different positive aura when you try our recommended essential oils during your yoga and meditation session.
+Trust us that it will turn the whole ambiance into a different positive aura when you try our recommended essential oils during your yoga and meditation session.

 We wish all the yogis and people who are on the journey of your souls a Happy International Yoga Day!